Faculty Resources – General Information

 OTC urges infected persons who know they have an infection to share that information with the appropriate administrator.
 Then, the college can respond appropriately to their needs.
 We only disclose such information to responsible college officials on a strictly limited need-to-know basis unless the individual consents in writing to other releases of the information.

 The IT Department implemented software allowing faculty and students 500 free printed pages each semester.
 This includes wireless from laptops at designated locations.
 Pages available at the end of the semester will not carry forward to the next semester.
 OTC does not give refunds for pages remaining on accounts.
+Various locations for printing can be found at OTC each location.
 For more information, call: 417.447.7548.

 You can find the wireless printing link at MyOTC, on the “Resources” tab, under “IT Resources.”
 We deduct pages students print wirelessly from the 500 free or paid pages.